Share This Post

 - Mouthpiece release feature eliminates operator contact with a used mouthpiece

-- Easy operation, with mouthpiece powering the instrument “on” and “off”
+- Easy operation, as the mouthpiece powers the instrument “on” and “off”

-The equipment used to perform accuracy checks and calibrations is referred to as “calibration equipment” and the manufacturer provides everything needed to maintain the accuracy of this testing device.
+The equipment used to perform accuracy checks and calibrations are referred to as “calibration equipment” and the manufacturer provides everything needed to maintain the accuracy of this testing device.

-For information on the Defenses to DUI Breath Cases, see our detailed article on the subject.
+For information on the Defenses to DUI Breath Cases, see our detailed article, written by a top rated Orange County DUI lawyer, on the subject.